 Review Your Family History Book!

-When you feel that you have finished writing as much as you can then it is time that a second pair of eyes looks at your work.
+When you feel that you have finished writing as much as you can then it is time that the second pair of eyes looks at your work.

 Often this help will identify errors such as spelling mistakes, grammar, incorrect dates, places, or events, offering a different viewpoint, and so on.